-- (1) What is the first product that this technology will go into? - (2) Who will be the customers, and what is the estimated market size? - (3) How much money will be needed to bring the technology to market, and how will that money be raised? - (4) Does the company contain marketing expertise and, if not, how will that expertise be brought into the company? - (5) Who are the proposing small business concern's competitors, and what is the price and/or quality advantage over those competitors?
+- (1) What is the first product that this technology will go into? - (2) Who will be the customers, and what is the estimated market size? - (3) How much money will be needed to bring the technology to market, and how will that money be raised? - (4) Does the proposing small business concern contain marketing expertise and, if not, how will that expertise be brought into the small business concern? - (5) Who are the proposing small business concern's competitors, and what is the price and/or quality advantage over those competitors?

 The commercialization strategy must also include a schedule showing the anticipated quantitative commercialization results from the Phase II project at one year after the start of Phase II, at the completion of Phase II, and after the completion of Phase II (i.e., amount of additional investment, sales revenue, etc.).
-After Phase II award, the company is required to report actual sales and investment data in its SBA Company Commercialization Report via "My Dashboard" on SBIR.gov at least annually.
+After Phase II award, the proposing small business concern is required to report actual sales and investment data in its SBA Company Commercialization Report via "My Dashboard" on SBIR.gov at least annually.
 For information on formatting, page count and other details, please refer to the Component-specific instructions.